bootphon/ABX-accent/abx-accent/README.rst

   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#analyze-module>`_
   is used for analysing the results.

-- `Score average <https://github.com/bootphon/AESRC/results/average>`_ ,to generate the score average.
+- `Score average <https://github.com/bootphon/AESRC/results/average>`_ ,to generate the score's average.

 Licence
 ========